 CTO at Cellular Origins

 Dan has been working at the intersection of engineering and biology for almost 15 years.
 Following his PhD in regenerative medicine at the University of Cambridge, Dan joined TTP plc’s medical devices group, working with top 10 pharmaceutical companies to develop drug devices for complex medicines.
 He is an inventor on 20 patents, ranging from microneedle platforms to automated bioprocessing systems.

 Dan is passionate about the potential for therapies to cure some of the most devastating diseases of our time, and has been an active member of various automation working groups looking to bring these therapies to scale.
 He has been involved in the development of 4 modular cell therapy manufacturing systems ranging from cell selection to expansion.

-Ryan Roberts: Cell Processing Lead at Cellular Origins
+COO at Cellular Origins

 Ryan has a PhD in immunology and cell biology from the University of Cambridge.
 Combining 15 years T-cell biology and flowcytometry experience with 7 years in cell therapy process development at GSK.
 Ryan has worked extensively on the integration of automation technology and flow cytometry analytical development with cell therapy processes.

 Ryan has gained extensive expertise leading design of experiment (DoE) assessments, guided by a quality by design (QbD) approach.